Iracoubou

 This unexpected artist endowed Iracoubou village with a true wonder of art.
 The church is ornamented with a garish, somewhat tasteless and at the same time – very charming frescoes.

-Naïve art is a recognized value nowadays and Iracoubou St. Josephs Church is rare and exquisite example of this style.
+Naïve art is a recognized value nowadays and Iracoubou St. Josephs Church is a rare and exquisite example of this style.

 Artist with good skills made faux-marble, he painted garlands of flowers and diverse characters from the Bible.
-People in Iracoubou were living amidst exotic tropical nature – but the paintings are replicas/interpretation of the Baroque and Rococo art from distant France and, besides the gaudy colors, show almost no local influence.
+People in Iracoubou were living amidst exotic tropical nature – but the paintings are replicas/interpretations of the Baroque and Rococo art from distant France and, besides the gaudy colors, show almost no local influence.

 The frescoes of Iracoubou church are a good representative of naïve art.
 Such art does not pretend to be sophisticated and "professional" but at the same time it is inspiring and with its own, unexpected richness.